pl80tech/CarND-Capstone/Writeup.md

 * Approach 2: use existed/pretrained tensorflow models for object detection and retrain for only classifying traffic lights
 * Approach 3: use 2 models - one for detecting/abstracting traffic light from camera image and one for classifying the detected traffic light

 Due to time limitation, my submission is based on approach#1.
+However, my code in this repository is the mix of many implementations and trials for these approaches.

 ---
 ## Model training and testing